psychbruce/bruceR/README.md

 if(!require(devtools)) install.packages("devtools")
 devtools::install_github("psychbruce/bruceR")
 ```
-> Please do NOT use `install.packages("bruceR")`, because this package has not been put on the [CRAN](https://cran.r-project.org/).
+> Please DO NOT use `install.packages("bruceR")`, because this package HAS NOT BEEN put on [CRAN](https://cran.r-project.org/).
 Currently, it is only available from GitHub.

 Then, you may see these messages in console:
 ```